ghc-proposals/ghc-proposals/proposals/0000-relax-qualified-import-syntax.rst

     import Data.Text (Text)
     import Data.Text qualified as Text

-1. Module names aligned vertically for free (except "safe" and "source", see below).
+1. Module names aligned vertically for free.
 2. No extra spaces => more space for import spec list => less lines used.
 3. It is easy to understand.
 4. It looks more natural from the point of view of English language.